Elliptical Paphonotia Shell

 Elliptical Paphonotia Shell, Paphonotia elliptica.
 Shell collected from the beach in the greater Cabo San Lucas area, Baja California Sur, October 2018.
 Size: 2.2 cm (0.9 inches) x 1.8 cm (0.7 inches).

-Elliptical Paphonotias are found settled into holes in rocks in the intertidal zone to depths up to 30 m (100 feet).
-They range from Mazatlán, on the mainland coast, to Peru.
+Habitat and Distribution: Elliptical Paphonotias are found settled into holes in rocks in the intertidal zone and to depths up to 30 m (100 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Mazatlán, Sinaloa, to Guatemala.
 They have not been documented from the Baja Peninsula, though the pictured specimen was collected dead in the greater Cabo San Lucas area of Baja California Sur.